-The Warrants require liability classification and are classified as "Liability instruments measured at fair value" on the condensed consolidated balance sheets.
-The Private Placement Warrants liability and Public Warrants liability are subject to remeasurement at each balance sheet date with changes in fair value recognized in the Company's statements of operations.
-As of June 30, 2023, 60,021 Public Warrants have been exercised and no Warrants have been redeemed.
+Prior to their settlement, the Warrants required liability classification and were classified as "Liability instruments measured at fair value" on the condensed consolidated balance sheets.
+The Private Placement Warrants liability and Public Warrants liability were subject to remeasurement with changes in fair value recognized in the Company's statements of operations.
+The Warrants were remeasured immediately prior to settlement.
+These remeasurements were recognized in "Change in fair value of debt and liability instruments" in the accompanying condensed consolidated statements of operations.